EriMiwa/react-portfolio/README.md

 ## 🔥What I stacked and how solved it.
 Layout using Bootstrap didn't show up as I expected.
 I took the time to lead documentations.
 But it was a good opportunity for getting documentation leading skill.
 Enjoying even stacking is one of the great solutions, I think.😊

-## ✋What I wont to progress for next project.
+## ✋What I want to progress for the next project.
 Trying more Interactive animations!